 The list of bands i have researched includes MSMR, Au Revoir Simone, Haim, AlunaGeorge, Mo, Wild Belle, CHVRCHES, Lorde, The XX & London Grammar.

-- Ensure models can fit into our scheduled days of filming
+Secure a location for our music video: - Ensure models can fit into our scheduled days of filming

 - Replying to emails from various locations and securing filming days